trent-gill/new-student-advising/README.md

 Use your BU user ID and password that you claimed in Step 1.
 If you need help, revisit the [tutorial video on using the online registration system](https://www.youtube.com/watch?v=6AFAlXDHGQ8&feature=youtu.be).

-!
-Students will not be able to register until an academic advisor has lifted the registration hold.
-If you are still unable to register, contact your academic advisor from Step 5.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">Students will not be able to register until an academic advisor has lifted the registration hold.
+If you are still unable to register, contact your academic advisor from Step 5.</div>

 Your registration is only complete once you receive a tracking number and a confirmation email to your BU student email.
 Once you are registered, you can also confirm your registration by logging into the [Student Information Portal](https://webapp.brandonu.ca/pls/student/f?p=101:101).